pycom/pycom-micropython-sigfox/README.md

 To Disable RGB Led control use the following make variable

     RGB_LED=disable

+The RGB_LED is only enabled by default on Pycom boards

 ## Steps for using Secure Boot and Flash Encryption